-Conversational competence One of the key goals for children with a hearing impairment is effective communication through spoken language and listening.
+One of the key goals for children with a hearing impairment is effective communication through spoken language and listening.

 Conversational competence involves the effective give and take of spoken language.
-It is not just "parroting" or repeating memorised phrases.
+It is not just "parroting" or repeating memorized phrases.
 By nature, conversation is unpredictable and, therefore, challenging.

 When people engage in a conversation, a number of listening and communication skills are used spontaneously.
 Children who are hearing impaired need to be taught all of these skills in listening sessions with therapists, followed by application and practice at home with their parents in everyday situations.

 Listening Hearing what is said.
 Waiting Until the other person has finished.
 Turn Taking Knowing when it is your turn, or someone else's to speak.
 Remembering What was said.
+Sequencing Remembering the order in which something was said Comprehension Understanding and processing what was said.
+Responding Replying appropriately when it is your turn.
+Pragmatics Responding appropriately according to the social context.